Financial accountancy (or financial accounting) is the field of accountancy

 Financial accounting permits alternative treatmentsAccounting is based on concepts and it follows " generally accepted principles" but there exist more than one principle for the treatment of any one item.
 This permits alternative treatments with in the framework of generally accepted principles.
 For example, the closing stock of a business

-may be valued by anyone of the following methods: FIFO (First-in- First-out), LIFO (Last-in-First-out), Average Price, Standard Price etc., but the results are not comparable.
+may be valued by anyone of the following methods: FIFO (First-in-

 Financial accounting does not provide timely information